Board of Directors

 John Platt joined Manitou in 2016 as Director, Institutional Investment Management.
 Prior to joining Manitou he was a principal at HighView Financial Group for eight years and prior to that John held a senior management position in BMO Nesbitt Burns’ Private Client Group.
 John is a graduate of the University of Toronto and Dalhousie University and has been a board member of several charitable organizations including Appleby College, The Oakville Hospital Foundation, The Oakville Community Foundation and Knox Heritage Place, a not-for-profit senior’s residence in north Oakville.
 He currently serves as a Trustee of the Appleby College Foundation, (serving on its Investment Committee), and is on the Stewardship Committee of the Oakville Hospital Foundation.

-Prior to joining IRCC, Corinne spent many years at the federal labour market department – then known as Human Resources and Skills Development Canada (HRSDC) - now known as ESDC - managing a number of programs including the Foreign Credential Recognition Program, Labour Mobility programming, the Going to Canada Immigration Portal, the Temporary Foreign Worker Program, the National Occupational Classification system, Labour Market Information, Career information and Essential Skills programming.
-In the early 90’s, Corinne managed the transformation of the Canada Student Loans Program at the department of Secretary of State.
+Over her career, Corinne lead the growth and transformation of a number of federal programs including the Canada Student Loans Program, the Foreign Credential Recognition Program, Labour Mobility programming, the Going to Canada Immigration Portal, the Temporary Foreign Worker Program, the National Occupational Classification system, Labour Market Information, Career Information, Essential Skills programming, the Settlement Program and the Resettlement Program.
+She also lead legislative changes to the Canada Student Loans Act, the Canada Student Financial Assistance Act, the Bankruptcy and Insolvency Act, and the Official Languages Act.

-Corinne graduated with a Bachelor of Social Science from the University of Ottawa in 1985 and received her Bachelor of Laws from the University of Calgary in 1991.
-She was called to the Ontario bar In 1994 and articled with the Canadian Radio-Television and Telecommunications Commission (CRTC).
+Corinne graduated with a Bachelor of Social Science from the University of Ottawa in 1988 and received her Bachelor of Laws from the University of Calgary in 1991.
+She articled with the Canadian Radio-Television and Telecommunications Commission (CRTC) and was admitted to the Law Society of Upper Canada in 1994 (the Ontario bar).

-Corinne grew up on a grain farm in northern Saskatchewan and now makes her home in the Ottawa Valley with her partner.
+Corinne grew up on a grain farm in northern Saskatchewan.
+She has two adult children and now makes her home in the Ottawa Valley with her partner.

 Tom Prins